 In January 2003, the FASB issued Interpretation No. 46 ("FIN 46"), "Consolidation of Variable Interest Entities."
-This interpretation will require us to consolidate a Variable Interest Entity ("VIE") (formerly referred to as a special purpose entity) if the entity meets certain criteria and if we are considered the primary beneficiary of the VIE (such as a direct or indirect ability to make significant decisions of that entity or the obligation to absorb a majority of the entity's expected losses or gains).
+This interpretation will require us to consolidate a Variable Interest Entity ("VIE") if the entity meets certain criteria and if we are considered the primary beneficiary of the VIE (such as a direct or indirect ability to make significant decisions of that entity or the obligation to absorb a majority of the entity's expected losses or gains).
 FIN 46 also requires additional disclosure of an entity's relationship with a VIE.
-The consolidation provisions of this interpretation are required for all VIEs created after January 31, 2003.
-For VIEs in existence prior to January 31, 2003, the consolidation provisions of FIN 46 are effective July 1, 2003.
+The consolidation provisions of this interpretation are currently required for all VIEs created after January 31, 2003.
+For VIEs created prior to January 31, 2003, the consolidation provisions of FIN 46 are effective July 1, 2003.
 We are currently evaluating the effect that the adoption of FIN 46 will have on our financial statements.